Homemade Chicken Sausages (in Plastic Wrap)

 Step 7:

-Boil water in a saucepan.
+Bring water to a boil in a pot.
 Boil the sausages for 15 minutes.
-Everything is ready.
+That's it — done.

 Step 8: